For Ukrainian and Allied Defense Innovators | Helicon Defense

 Founder value

-The pathway is built so that the people who created the capability retain a meaningful stake in its future.
+The pathway is built so the people who created the capability retain meaningful participation in its future.

 Negotiated economics

-Licensing, manufacturing, and participation terms are negotiated, not imposed.
+Licensing, manufacturing, investment, and participation terms are negotiated, not imposed.
 Nothing is assumed at intake.

 Disclosure control